dengshuting/ServiceServer/README.md

 2. Build and run:

-    - Foreground
+    - foreground

         ```sh
         $ python server.py
         ```

-    - Background
+    - background

         ```sh
         $ python deploy.py
         ```

-3. The application should be available at http://localhost:8000/gyl
+3. The application should be available at http://localhost:8080

 ## License